SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/support-user-access.md

 * Activated for all subtenants by default.
 * Deactivated for all subtenants, but explicitly be enabled by a user for their tenant.

 This is configured globally in the *{{< management-tenant >}}*.
-Contact your Operations team on configuring the settings towards your needs.
+Contact your Operations team on how to configure the settings according to your needs.

 If activated globally, the support user can log in to all allowed subtenants as any user without restriction.